śiva format शिव for the JVM

 Next, are pointed those parts of the index affected by different issues:

-• Index Entry:
+Index Entry:

-• The offset of the file content, relative to the beginning of the block: this is an uint64 value, so the implementation just read it as a long and check that is not negative.
-Unsigned Integer 64 Limitation!
+uint64value, so the implementation just read it as a long and check that is not negative.
+Unsigned Integer 64 Limitation! - Size of the file content: encoded as a

-• Size of the file content: encoded as a uint64, check no negative.
-Unsigned Integer 64 Limitation!
+uint64, check no negative.
+Unsigned Integer 64 Limitation! - CRC32:

-• Index Footer:
+Index Footer:

-• Number of entries in the block: uint32 value cast to long java type.
+- Number of entries in the block:

-• Index Size in bytes: uint64 value can't be cast, check no negative.
-Unsigned Integer 64 Limitation!
+uint64value can't be cast, check no negative.
+Unsigned Integer 64 Limitation! - Block size in bytes:

-• Block size in bytes: uint64value cant't be cast, check no negative.
-Unsigned Integer 64 Limitation!
+uint64value cant't be cast, check no negative.
+Unsigned Integer 64 Limitation! - CRC32:

 Other comments: This java implementation verify the integrity of the index with the CRC in the Index Footer.
 The integrity of the files should be checked optionally with the CRC kept in the Index Entry by the clients of this library.